enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Name Transliteration
 -----------------------------------

-Content Studio pretty-url url generation is improved with support for transliteration of non ascii characters to a matching ascii character.
+Content Studio pretty-url generation is improved with support for transliteration of non ascii characters to a matching ascii character.
 Nicer links, less work.

 .. figure:: images/transliteration.png